Santo Daime's MeToo Moment

 The next time Padhrino Paulo Roberto hurts another woman with his aggressive sexual nature you can know with certainty that you allowed it to happen.
 You are not only allowing him to hurt again, but you are assisting him by ignoring the truth you already know.
 Hiding him behind your report is a band aid solution and the truth will surface.
 Padhrino Paulo Roberto has already sexually assaulted other women.
 How many women will it take before something is done?
 How many women will have to endure pain and suffering before anyone has the courage to stand up and say no to his behaviour?
 I pray that those already hurt receive healing and find their own voices, receive the light that they deserve.

-Soon, Paolo Roberto was welcomed back into Santo Daime churches across North America.
+Following this incident, Paolo Roberto was soon welcomed back into Santo Daime churches across North America.
 Sometime later there was yet another incident, this time involving the wife of a guitarist in Paolo Roberto’s church in Rio.
 Once again, there was an outcry within the Daime network, once again he was forgiven and welcomed back into a leadership position.
 A number of people spoke out, some left the Santo Daime.
 Rev Dr Jessica Rochester publicly spoke out against the decision and she says a ‘campaign of darkness’ was waged against her by Roberto and his supporters.

-I asked CEFLURGEM:
+I asked CEFLURGEM and ICEFLU:

 Does CEFLURGEM know of other instances of sexual impropriety or sexual assault by Paolo Roberto, in addition to the present case, the Hawaiian incident of 1998, the incident involving the Canadian lady Maria in 2007, and finally the incident involving the wife of the church guitarist?